MP for Frome and East Somerset

 Liberal Democrat Spokesperson (Culture, Media and Sport)

-Anna Sabine is a Liberal Democrat MP for Frome and East Somerset, elected in 2024.
-She serves as the Liberal Democrat Spokesperson for Culture, Media and Sport and sits on the Committee on Standards and the Committee of Privileges; she has previously contributed to a Crime and Policing Bill committee.
+Anna Sabine is the Liberal Democrat MP for Frome and East Somerset, elected in 2024.
+She serves as the Liberal Democrat Spokesperson for Culture, Media and Sport and sits on the Standards and Privileges committees.
+She previously contributed to the Crime and Policing Bill scrutiny as a committee member in 2025.

-Declared eight financial interests: four shareholdings; two entries for donations and other support for activities as an MP; one entry for gifts, benefits and hospitality from UK sources; and one miscellaneous entry.
+Declares eight financial interests, including four shareholdings; two entries relating to donations or other support for MP activities; one entry for gifts/benefits from UK sources; and one miscellaneous interest.

 Generated 21 February 2026